asipe/Goul/README.md

   Commands:
     - "help"
-    - "setcredentials *ClientID ClientSecret*"
+    - "setcredentials *ClientID ClientSecret*" => Sets the credentials to the specified values,
-    - "listcredentials"
+    - "listcredentials" => Lists the credentials
-    - "clearcredentials"
+    - "clearcredentials" => Clears the credentials file
-    - "getauthorizationurl" (requires credentials)
+    - "getauthorizationurl" => Retrieves a url to the Google authorization process, based on the given credentials
-    - "authorize *AuthorizationCode*"
+    - "authorize *AuthorizationCode*" => Creates a refresh token based on the auth code retrieved from the 'getauthorizationurl" command
-    - "upload *PathOfTheFileToUpload* *TitleOfTheFileOnGoogle*"
+    - "upload *PathOfTheFileToUpload* *TitleOfTheFileOnGoogle*" => Uploads a file from the given path, to the bound Google Account, with the given title

 ##Setup Instructions